 Troubleshooting Blink Camera Live View Issues

-If you have a poor wireless connection or your cameras are too far away from your Sync Module, you may run into issues using Live View.
+If you have a poor connection to your WiFi network or your cameras are too far away from your Blink Sync Module, you may run into issues using Live View.

 Red Light Indicator

-Most Blink camera models have an adjustable LED indicator light that represents the status of your device.
-For example, when it’s blue, the camera is actively recording events.
+Most Blink camera models have an LED indicator light that represents the status of your device.
+For example, the camera is actively recording events when it’s blue.

-More importantly, when the indicator turns solid red, your device can’t maintain a connection to your network or has been disconnected from Wi-Fi.
+When the indicator turns solid red, your device can’t maintain a connection to your network or has been disconnected from Wi-Fi.

 Both your cameras and Sync Module should have at least 3 bars of signal strength to maintain a proper connection.

-Reset Camera and Sync Module
+Reset the Blink Camera and Sync Module

-If you’re having issues with Live View, resetting your camera and sync module can potentially resolve many errors.
+If you’re having issues with Live View, resetting your camera and Sync Module can potentially resolve many errors.